How to steer clear of scams

 Cyber protection starts at home

-You are your own first line of defence - the more aware you are of how cyber criminals operate and how you can thwart them, the better.
+You are your own first line of defence – the more aware you are of how cybercriminals operate and how you can protect yourself, the more resilient you become.
 But it’s also important to have the right cover - your privacy, data and assets need specialist cover, just as your home and contents do.
 Which is why Personal Cyber cover comes as standard with NFU Mutual Bespoke Home Insurance policies.